dougal/pincountpodcast.com/README.md

 * Consider mtime query arguments on mp3 file URLs.
 * Consider mtime query arguments on asset URLs.
 * .htaccess to remove .html from URLs.
+* Files should have names that are useful when downloaded.
+00001.mp3 -> pincount_00001.mp3.